 MoCA® is a wired technology that allows you to send all your home network Internet traffic over the coaxial wiring already in your house.
 It is a proven solution in making gaming a better online experience offering low latency, a robust and stable signal, and high-speed action.
 It will improve your WiFi performance by up to 300% compared to standard WiFi Mesh products, giving your wireless network the speed and stability of a wired connection.

-You can easily integrate MoCA into your home network with 2 options: 1] MoCA Adapters or 2] MoCA Network Extenders.
+If you have coaxial TV cabling in your home, you can easily integrate MoCA into your home network with 2 options: 1] MoCA Network Adapters or 2] MoCA Network Extenders.
 Each provides a reliable, low-latency wireless network that performs like Ethernet.

 There may be situations, however, where you can’t connect a device directly to your router using an Ethernet cable, and wireless is your only option.
 Maybe your gaming console is nowhere near a coaxial port.
 In this case a MoCA Network Extender is a great solution.
 It has the benefit of creating a reliable, fast and wired Internet super highway between your router and the Extender, and then the flexibility of wirelessly extending the signal from that point to your device.